Alitalia Flight 404: Altimeter misreading

 Investigators stated that the crew of Flight 404 might have misread the altimeter.
 It is plausible that the captain had misread the altimeter, believing that the outer marker height of 2,650 feet had only been undershot by a small amount.
 He then countermanded the co-pilot's order for a go-around, as he thought that he could attain the correct glide path within a short time with a reduced rate of descent.

 Aftermath

 Reviewing the chain of events, the investigation board made several recommendations in order to avoid similar scenarios.
-Improved rules for communication among pilot and co-pilot during landing have been implemented, and possibilities of misreading flight altimeters have been pointed out to pilots.
-Most importantly, new rules prohibit the aborting of a go-around once it has been initiated, regardless of the rank and function of the crew member initiating the go-around.
+Improved rules for communication among pilot and co-pilot during landing have been implemented, and the possibilities of misreading flight altimeters have been pointed out to pilots.
+Most importantly, new rules prohibit the aborting of a go-around once initiated, regardless of the rank and function of the crew member initiating the go-around.
 Proper review of decisions and clear communications are part of crew resource management.

 Several major changes were made after the accident: